Skip Navigation

 Begin communicating with your therapist

-Once you receive your match, you’ll get an email from BetterHelp followed by an automated, introductory email from your therapist with a link to view and reply.
-Once you’ve replied to this message, you’ll need to pay for your first four weeks if you haven’t already.
+Once you receive your match, you’ll get an email from BetterHelp followed by an automated introductory email from your therapist with a link to view and reply in your exclusive chat room.
 We recommend scheduling your first live session right away using the availability listed on your therapist’s calendar.

 Email communication and customer care after sign-up